k-box/k-search-engine/readme.md

 ### Optimization

 Sometimes the Search Engine index needs to be optimized.
-This ensure better performance and efficient space usage.
-Index optimization is often required after search engine upgrades.
+Index optimization is required after search engine upgrades (before adding new documents).

 To execute the index optimization run